 Sometimes you just have to get physical with pests.
 Nets or row covers over cabbage will keep the moths from laying eggs on them, making them a good organic pest control method.
 Crushed eggshells can be put around the base of plants to keep slugs away.
 Metals cans (with both ends cut off) can be put over tender seedlings and pushed into the soil a bit to keep cutworms at bay.

-There are some organic sprays and powders that can be used in the garden.
+There are some organic sprays and powders that can be used in the garden for organic pest control.
 It’s best to use a spray or powder that targets just the pest you are dealing with.

 - DE (Diatomaceous Earth) is wonderful for insects such as aphids, ants, thrips, mites, earwigs, snails and slugs.
 Unfortunately, it can also be harmful to other insects such as lady bugs and bees.

 - Neem oil can be used as a preventative spray for pests that eat leaves like aphids, mites, squash bugs, Colorado potato beetles and Mexican bean beetles.

 - Homemade garlic and pepper sprays can also be helpful – but they are indiscriminate and will kill beneficial insects along with pests.
 So be careful using these.